Profile of Mathen ‘Rajeev’ Mathew

 He has assisted in resolving man-animal conflicts, especially carnivores like leopards and tigers in the landscapes of Central India in Maharashtra.
 He has also assisted in resolving issues with herbivores such as wild boar and neelgai.

 He has participated in the CoP11 of the UN CBD held at Hyderabad from 1stof October to the 19th of October 2012.
 He held three side events and participated in many of the debates and sessions that were held.

 Nature Quest 2006 to 2011 – Orient Blackswan (then Orient Longman) organized “Nature Quest” from 2006 to 2011 at Vidhyaranya School, Green Gates, Hyderabad.
-He partnered with them, wherein eminent scientists and wildlife experts were invited and they delivered lectures and presentations to the general public on wildlife and environment.
-Experts invited included Dr. Ravi Challem of ATREE; Mr. Shekar Dattatri, Internationally Acclaimed Film Maker; Dr. Asad Rahmani, Director, BNHS; Mr. Romulus Whitaker, King Cobra Research Foundation, Agumbe; Dr. Ashish Kothari, Kalpavriksh; and many others.
+He partnered with them, wherein eminent scientists and wildlife experts were invited and they delivered lectures and presentations to the general public on wildlife and the environment.
+Experts invited included Dr Ravi Challem of ATREE; Mr Shekar Dattatri, Internationally Acclaimed Film Maker; Dr Asad Rahmani, Director, BNHS; Mr Romulus Whitaker, King Cobra Research Foundation, Agumbe; Dr Ashish Kothari, Kalpavriksh; and many others.